 How much time do I need?
 What if I’m going on vacation?

-Expect 60 minutes of class per day, plus some optional reading for pleasure outside of class that you may choose to do.
-If you choose to attend both morning and evening sessions you can get up to 120 minutes of good comprehensible input every day.
-I’ll be going on vacation too… but we have reserved a house by the beach with good internet so that we can still meet online every day.
-Also, if you go on vacation, the classes will be recorded and posted online.
+Expect 60 minutes of class per session (twice per week), plus some optional reading for pleasure outside of class that you may choose to do.
+If you choose to complete the supplementary activities, you can easily get another 30 minutes of good comprehensible input every day.
+If you go on vacation, the classes will be recorded and posted online.

 “Will my state accept this course for professional development hours?”